Locked Out of PayPal? A Calm Guide to Getting Paid as a Freelancer (2026)

 Once the immediate fire is out, take the next steps.

 Off-ramp to your local currency on your schedule.
-Don't blindly off-ramp every invoice if you don't need to — RLUSD is a digital dollar; you can hold it.
-Off-ramp when you need local currency for bills.
+Don't off-ramp every invoice if you don't need to.
+RLUSD is a digital dollar; you can hold it.
+Off-ramp to local currency when you need it for bills, through a licensed off-ramp partner or a reputable local exchange.

 Update your invoicing template.
 Replace the "Pay via PayPal" line in your standard invoice with "Pay via NETTEN" and your payment link.
 From now on, every new invoice goes out with the new rail.

 Tell your repeat clients.
-A quick email: "Heads up — I've moved my payments to NETTEN.
-Same simple checkout, faster settlement, no account to freeze.
+A quick email: "Heads up, I've moved my payments to NETTEN.
+Same simple checkout, faster settlement, and the funds settle to a wallet I control.
 Future invoices will use this link."
-Most clients will not push back.
+Most clients won't push back.
 The ones who do are usually fine once they see the hosted checkout.

-In the Next Week: Plan the Permanent Migration
+In the Next Week: Plan a More Resilient Stack

-The freeze was the symptom; PayPal-dependency was the disease.
-Spend an hour this week designing a stack that can't be unilaterally shut off by one provider.
+The review was the symptom; being single-threaded through PayPal was the structural issue.
+Spend an hour this week designing a stack that no single provider can shut off on its own.

-Primary rail for most invoices.
+Primary rail.
 Pick one.
-NETTEN is the right choice for most freelancers — fastest, cheapest, non-custodial, global.
-Wise is a reasonable second choice if your clients are mostly conservative US corporates.
+A self-custody rail like NETTEN is the right primary for most freelancers: fast, non-custodial, global.
+Wise is a reasonable primary if your clients are mostly conservative US corporates.
 Use whichever fits your client base.

 Backup rail.
 Pick a second rail that uses different infrastructure.
-If your primary is NETTEN (crypto rail), your backup might be Wise (bank rail).
+If your primary is NETTEN, your backup might be Wise.
 If your primary is Wise, your backup might be NETTEN.
-The point is having two unrelated rails so a single failure doesn't shut down your business.
+The point is two unrelated rails so a single review doesn't shut down your business.

-Hot wallet for crypto, cold wallet for savings.
-If you're using a crypto rail as primary, keep an operational amount in your hot wallet (3-6 weeks of expenses) and sweep the rest to a hardware wallet or off-ramp to a savings account.
+Hot wallet for operations, cold wallet (or off-ramp) for savings.
+If a self-custody crypto rail is your primary, keep an operational amount in your hot wallet (3 to 6 weeks of expenses) and sweep the rest to a hardware wallet or off-ramp to a savings account on a regular cadence.
 This is good practice for any working operator.

 Documented client onboarding.
-Write a one-page "how to pay me" document with your NETTEN link, your Wise account details, and your bank wire info.
+Write a one-page "how to pay me" doc with your NETTEN link, your Wise account details, and your bank wire info.
 Send it to new clients when you start a project.
-The friction of "how do I pay you" gets resolved once instead of on every invoice.
+The "how do I pay you" friction gets resolved once instead of on every invoice.

 Understanding the cause helps you avoid the recurrence.

 A large transaction (relative to your history).
 A sudden spike in volume.
-International transfers from countries the model treats as high-risk.
+International transfers from countries the model treats as higher-risk.
 Refund or chargeback rates above a threshold.
 A change in your payout method or business pattern.
-Sometimes nothing visible at all — the system updated its model and your account fell on the wrong side.
+Sometimes nothing visible at all: the system updated its model and your account fell on the wrong side.

-Most freezes are resolved within 30-90 days.
-Some are not.
+Most reviews resolve within 30 to 90 days.
+Some take longer.
 PayPal has held funds for the full 180 days in cases where the user was clearly legitimate.
 You have limited recourse: you can file CFPB complaints, BBB complaints, state attorney general complaints, but the legal threshold for forcing PayPal's hand is high.

 What "Non-Custodial" Actually Means for You

-When a custodial processor (PayPal, Stripe, Coinbase Commerce) freezes your account, what's frozen is your balance sitting in their system.
-They're holding the money; they're choosing not to release it.
+When a custodial processor (PayPal, Stripe, Coinbase Commerce) holds your account funds during a review, what's being held is your balance sitting in their system.
+They're holding the money; they're deciding when to release it.

 When a non-custodial processor (NETTEN) handles your payment, the funds settle directly to a wallet you control.
-There's no balance with the processor — the money goes from your customer to your wallet, and NETTEN's role is generating the payment link, monitoring the transaction, and handling the conversion to RLUSD.
-They never hold the money.
+There's no balance held with the processor: the money goes from your customer to your wallet, and NETTEN's role is generating the payment link, monitoring the transaction, and handling the conversion to RLUSD.
+NETTEN never holds the funds.

-This isn't a contractual or policy distinction — it's a technical one.
-NETTEN literally cannot freeze your funds because the funds aren't with NETTEN.
-They're in your wallet, on the XRP Ledger, controlled by your keys.
+This is a structural distinction, not a contractual one.
+NETTEN doesn't have your funds because the funds aren't with NETTEN.
+They're in a wallet on the XRP Ledger, controlled by your keys.

 The trade-off: you're responsible for the wallet.
 Lose the seed phrase, lose access.
-Most working operators handle this fine after the first setup — it's the same trade-off as keeping passport-equivalent care of any important credential.
+Most working operators handle this fine after the first setup: it's the same care you'd take with any important credential.

-A few things people do wrong while a freeze is in progress, ranked by how much they hurt.
+A few things people do wrong while a review is in progress, ranked by how much they hurt.

 Engaging combatively with PayPal support.
 They have a script.
 Combat doesn't help.
 Provide what they ask for, calmly and completely.
 Escalate via CFPB if needed.